 There is no need to share your plans with colleagues until you’ve made a final decision.
 Your boss needs to hear the news from you, not one of your co-workers.

 Supplementing Your Retirement Income

-If you’re considering retirement or if your employer is indicating that it might be a good option for you, start thinking about whether you need to supplement your retirement income.
+If you’re considering retirement, or if your employer is indicating that it might be a good option for you, start thinking about whether you will need to supplement your retirement income.

-The COVID-19 pandemic is making half of Americans (51%) more open to looking for a job in retirement in order to save on costs.
+In the wake of the COVID-19 pandemic, more than half of Americans (51%) have become more open to looking for a job in retirement.
 If you’re one of them, there are many different ways you can make money without committing to another full-time position.
 Consulting, freelance gigs, short-term jobs, and contract work are all options to consider.
-Do keep in mind that your earnings and age may reduce your Social Security benefits.
+Keep in mind that your earnings and age may reduce your Social Security benefits.

 If you don’t have an employment contract that limits what outside work you can do, one way to phase into retirement with an income flow is to start working as a freelancer prior to retirement.

 It’s never too late for a restart.
 Retiring from your first career doesn’t necessarily mean that you’re retiring from work.
 Many people have successfully started a second career at an older age.
 Leo Goodwin founded GEICO when he was 50, Colonel Sanders was 62 when he franchised his first Kentucky Fried Chicken, and Carol Gardner started Zelda Wisdom when she was 52.

 This time around, you might want to do something completely different from your first career, and there are plenty of options to choose from.